cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/incus-agent-jail-recursive-ii-1-concepts.md

 > We are building a system for recursive Incus-based host-like environments, originally motivated by safer AI-agent jails, but intended as a broader infrastructure pattern for isolated yet practical development and operations environments.
 > The success condition is that workloads deployed deep in the hierarchy still feel reachable and usable exactly like workloads on a normal host.
 >
-> It is meant to be a infrastructure model where each recursive node can:
+> It is meant to be an infrastructure model where each recursive node can:
 >
 >  - launch child containers
 >  - provide host-like networking to them